 The five most popular eligible general search services in each country, according to StatCounter (including Google) will be displayed at the top, ordered randomly each time the choice screen is shown.

 Up to seven remaining eligible general search services will be shown below the initial five services, similarly ordered randomly.

 “Eligible general search services will not be charged either for participating in the revised choice screen or when a user selects their services from the choice screen,” Google said.

-On August 2, 2019, following the European Commission’s July 2018 Android decision, Google announced that it would implement a choice screen for general search providers on all new Android phones and tablets shipped into the European Economic Area (EEA) and the UK where the Google Search app is pre-installed.
+On August 2, 2019, following the European Commission’s July 2018 Android decision, Google announced that it would implement a choice screen for general search providers on all new Android phones and tablets shipped into the European Economic Area (EEA) and the UK, where the Google Search app is pre-installed.

-The revised choice screen, which will continue to appear during initial device setup, will enable a greater number of eligible general search services to participate in the choice screen for free.
+The revised choice screen, which will continue to appear during the initial device setup, will enable a greater number of eligible general search services to participate in the choice screen for free.